Political Science (POLS)

 This course places students in a dynamic learning environment within which they learn by wrestling, individually and collectively, with a series of complex, real-world problems.
 Different problems are selected each semester.
 The common thread is that these are all intractable problems created or aggravated by human intervention.
 The problems affect people around the world, but not always in the same ways.
 Students undertake repeated work cycles to analyze complex problems and evaluate appropriate policy responses.
 With an emphasis on the “process” of tackling social problems rather than the “end product” of that process, the course engages students in an exploratory learning process to strengthen their problem-solving skills, critical thinking, and ethical reasoning.

 POLS 241.
-Introduction to Global Politics.
+Introduction to International Politics.
 3 Credit Hours.

 Session Cycle: Fall, Spring